Incident Information

 High pathogenicity avian influenza H7 outbreaks in poultry, Victoria, NSW and ACT - May & June 2024

+There have been no reports of mass wild bird deaths in relation to the H7 outbreaks in Vic, NSW and ACT.
+HPAI has never been detected in wild birds in Australia.
+Enhanced bird surveillance is underway in Vic, NSW and ACT and monitoring of wild bird populations will continue.
+Enhanced bird surveillance is underway in Vic, NSW and ACT and monitoring of wild bird populations will continue.
 Wildlife Health Australia supports wild bird surveillance for avian influenza (AI) by coordinating the National Avian Influenza Wild Bird (NAIWB) Steering Group.
 NAIWB members regularly undertake testing of wild birds for avian influenza.
 This surveillance continues to show presence of a wide range of low pathogenicity avian influenza (LPAI) virus strains in Australian wild birds, without signs of disease.
 Sometimes LPAI viruses can spill over from wild birds into poultry populations and may then mutate into HPAI strains within poultry.
 With over 140,000 tests having been undertaken, no HPAI viruses have been identified in Australian wild birds.
-See also WHA update on avian influenza and wild birds.
+Worldwide, HPAI H7 viruses are very rarely detected in wild birds.
+See also WHA update on avian influenza and wild birds, WHA Fact Sheet: Avian influenza and wild birds or Wild Bird Surveillance for more information.

 Avian influenza viruses do not normally infect humans.
 Rarely, some strains are associated with disease in humans ranging from mild illness to severe disease and death (see Australian Department of Health and Aged Care).